alexmanrique/blog/_posts/2020-12-13-the-last-bug.md

 ![dist files]({{ site.baseurl }}/images/bug_request_fixed.png)
 {: refdef}

-This happened because this third party sent the data using an `Integer` and then without prior notice they changed the data type to a `Long`.
+This happened because this third party sent the data using an `Integer` and then without prior notice, they changed the data type to a `Long`.

 How did I catch the error
 --------------------------